 There’s a lot of talk about who are the biggest brands in little league baseball bats, and the decision about which brand is best will likely depend on who you talk to.
 Bats are something that can be quite subjective, as each individual coach and player will like the look and feel of different sticks.
 Still, the major players in the market today are Easton, DeMarini, Louisville Slugger, with smaller names like Marucci, Combat and Anderson creeping up the ranks.

 Product Reviews - Which Is Right For You?

-Without further adieu let’s rundown the top 5 little league baseball bats:
+Without further adieu let’s rundown the top 5 little league baseball bats in 2018 season:

 Easton’s S50 bat is a lightweight aluminum little league baseball bat that has a reasonably sized sweet spot and a very balanced feel.
 It has a -10 drop and is available anywhere from 26 to 31 inches (and correspondingly 16 to 21 ounces).
 The best part about the S50 is the price; it is very attractive for new players and those who don’t want to spend over $200 on a bat for a child who may outgrow it in a season or two.